coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 An adamantine golem cannot speak or make any vocal noise, nor does it have any distinguishable odor.

-An adamantine golem's natural weapons are treated as epic for the purpose of overcoming damage reduction.
+An adamantine golem’s natural weapons are treated as epic for the purpose of overcoming damage reduction.

-#### Combat {#adamantine-golem--combat}
+#### Combat

 **Trample (Ex):** As a standard action during its turn each round, the adamantine golem can literally run over an opponent at least one size category smaller than itself.
 The trample deals 8d10+30 points of bludgeoning Damage.
-Trampled opponents can either attempt attacks of opportunity at a --4 penalty or Reflex saves (DC 57) for half Damage.
+Trampled opponents can either attempt attacks of opportunity at a –4 penalty or Reflex saves (DC 57) for half Damage.
 The DC is Strength-based.

 **Magic Immunity (Ex):** An adamantine golem is immune to all magical and supernatural effects.

-#### Construction {#adamantine-golem--construction}
+#### Construction

-An adamantine golem's body is sculpted from 45,000 pounds of pure iron and is then polymorphed into adamantine (using *polymorph any object).*The golem costs 500,000 gold pieces to create, which includes 25,000 gp for the body.
+An adamantine golem’s body is sculpted from 45,000 pounds of pure iron and is then polymorphed into adamantine (using *polymorph any object).*The golem costs 500,000 gold pieces to create, which includes 25,000 gp for the body.
 Assembling the body requires a successful Craft